5 Common Oil Service Questions Answered

 5. Can Motor Oil Expire?

 It sure can, so once the expiration date is in the rearview mirror, expect the oil to not perform as well if you continue using it in your machine.
 Motor oil is more than just oil.
 It contains a lot of other chemicals, and those chemicals can break down and undercut the oil's performance.
 Always check to see when the oil expires and make sure you change it when it's past its shelf life.

 Need to change the motor oil on your motorcycle?
-Watch the video below to learn how to change the oil on a Honda CBR 600.
+Watch the video above to learn how to change the oil in a Honda motorcycle.